The aim of this leaflet

 Malignant melanoma is a skin cancer originating from a pre-existing naevus (mole) or lentigo (freckle), although in a large majority of cases, it arises from normal skin.
 Melanoma can arise anywhere on the body, but occurs predominantly on sun-exposed areas of the skin.
 The condition is curable if the malignant process is limited to the surface of the skin and treated early.
 If not treated, melanoma may grow down into deeper layers of the skin and may finally spread throughout the body (metastasis).

 What causes malignant melanoma?

-Again, genetics and sun exposure are major risk factors for melanoma.
-The risk of melanoma is increased in people with a personal (and family) history of melanoma, fair skin, many freckles, and red hair as well as in individuals who have had excessive sunlight exposure and subsequent blistering sunburns (both during childhood and adulthood) or who exposed themselves to excessive ultraviolet artificial radiation, through the use of sun beds or tanning lamps.
+Age, genetics and excessive sun exposure are considered to be major risk factors for melanoma.
+The incidence of melanoma is increased in people with a personal (and family) history of melanoma, with fair skin, many freckles, or red hair, as well as in individuals who have had excessive sunlight exposure and subsequent blistering sunburns (both during childhood and adulthood) or who exposed themselves to excessive ultraviolet artificial radiation, through the use of sun beds or tanning lamps.

 Risks factors for developing a melanoma:

-- fair skin, high density of freckles, red hair
+- fair skin, high density of lentigines (freckles), red hair

 - the presence of more than 5 atypical moles (moles with irregular shape and colour)

 The appearance of melanoma in pregnancy is identical to that in non-pregnant women.
-Any spot that changes in colour, size, or shape or bleeds, becomes an open wound (ulceration), painful, or itchy must be examined by a dermatologist.
+Any spot that changes in colour, size, or shape or bleeds, becomes an open wound (ulcerates), is painful or itchy must be examined by a dermatologist.

-A regular self examination should follow the ABCD rule:
+A regular self-examination should follow the ABCDE rule:

-B (BORDER) meaning the border or the edges of the mole is irregular, ragged, scalloped, blurred or poorly defined
+B (BORDER IRREGULARITY) meaning the border or the edges of the mole is irregular, ragged, scalloped, blurred or poorly defined;

-C (COLOUR) meaning the colour is not the same throughout the whole surface of the spot and varies in shades of tan, black, brown, red, blue, or white
+C (COLOUR VARIATION) meaning the colour is not the same throughout the whole surface of the spot and varies in shades of tan, black, brown, red, blue, or white;

-D (DIAMETER) usually the diameter of a malignant lesion is greater than 6 millimetres, but can rarely also be smaller
+D (DIAMETER OVER 6 MM) usually the diameter of a malignant lesion is greater than 6 millimetres, but can rarely also be smaller;

 - the thickness (how deep the melanoma has grown into the skin